Ylianst/ESP-IQ2020/README.md

 # ESP-IQ2020
-Connect a ESP-Home device to a Hot Tub with a IQ2020 control board.
-This project intends to connect these hot tubs to Home Assistant.
-First you will need a ESP32 device with a RS485 interface.
-For this project I recommand a M5Stack device since they are simple to connect and come in a small case.

-If you want my exact hardware, but many alternatives exist:
+Connect your IQ2020 powered Hot Tub to Home Assistant.
+You can be able to remotely control temperatue, lights, jets and more along with monitoring power usage.
+The IQ2020 is the control board used by a lot of hot tubs, so check if you have this board.
+You will need to buy a small device, flash the right firmware on the device using ESP-Home and then connect the device using 4 wires to your hot tub.
+The device will be powered by the hot tub and has built-in WIFI, so everything stays within the control box, no messy wires.
+First you will need to buy a ESP32 device and a RS485 interface for it.

+I recommand this exact hardware (~26$ US):
 - [ATOM Lite ESP32 IoT Development Kit](https://shop.m5stack.com/products/atom-lite-esp32-development-kit)
 - [ATOM Tail485 - RS485 Converter for ATOM](https://shop.m5stack.com/products/atom-tail485)
 - [5 Colors 1Pin 2.54mm Female to Male Breadboard Jumper Wire](https://www.amazon.com/XLX-Breadboard-Soldering-Brushless-Double-end/dp/B07S839W8V/ref=sr_1_3)

-I am using Home Assistant with ESP-Home and using the following configuration YAML file to build the device firmware.
-This firmware will just display all RS485 traffic to the log file and do nothing else.
-Once the IQ2020 commands are decoded, we can create a correct ESP-Home firmware that will control the hot tub.
-For now, this is what we need for development.

-Create a new ESP-Home device and copy the `logger` and `uart` section.
-In the `uart` section, `tx_pin` and `rx_pin` may need to be adjusted for your device's RS485 interface.
-Here, I have have WIFI SSID and password in my secrets.yaml file.
+Once you get the device, connect it to your computer using a USB-C table, create a new ESP home device, call it "Hot Tub" or anything you like, select `ESP32`.
+Once created, edit the configuration file to look like the one below.
+You should keep you own API encryption key and OTA password, but everything else can be copied from this example.

 ```
 esphome: